 How to Develop a Donor Engagement Strategy

-By developing a donor engagement strategy, you will have the best chance to reach your crowdfunding campaign goals.
+Developing a donor engagement strategy will give you the best chance to reach your crowdfunding campaign goals.
 We share how to prepare your donor engagement strategy and plan how you will cultivate, solicit, and steward donors.

 Before you launch your crowdfunding campaign, you’ll need to develop a donor engagement strategy.
 The goal of your donor engagement strategy is to plan how you will cultivate, solicit, and steward donors.
 Your strategy will be a detailed plan outlining who you will reach out to for donations, who is responsible for donor outreach, when you will start donor outreach, and how you will communicate with donors.
 By developing a donor engagement strategy prior to your campaign launch, you will have the best chance to reach your campaign goals by the deadline!